yousef-awad/copilot-more/README.md

 All traffic will be logged to files in the current directory with the naming pattern: copilot_traffic_YYYYMMDD_HHMMSS.mitm

 Attach this file when reporting issues.
+Please zip the original file that ends with the '.mitm' extension and upload to the GH issues.

 Note: the Authorization header has been redacted, so the refresh token won't be leaked.

 ## 🤔 Limitation